ObjectProfile/Roassal3Documentation/README.md

 # Roassal3 documentation

+This repository centralizes the effort of documenting [Roassal3](https://github.com/ObjectProfile/Roassal3).
 The documentation of Roassal3 is expanding at a sustained pace.

 - Tutorials (learning-oriented material centered around practical steps):
     - [Tutorial 01 - Adding Simple Nodes, Edges, and Layout](documentation/LesMiserables.md)